NeoTech-Software/Android-Root-Coverage-Plugin/README.md

    ```

    > Only Android modules (`com.android.application` or `com.android.library`) are supported, this plugin will not execute
    tests and generate coverage reports for non-android modules.
-Also any Android module that does not have
-   > `testCoverageEnabled true` for the desired coverage variant (default: `debug`) will be ignored.
+Also keep in mind that by default
+   this plugin is configured to create reports for the `debug` variant, so coverage must be
+   enabled for the `debug` variant, unless you change this ([Configuration](#3-configuration)).

 2. Run one of the automatically configured Gradle tasks to generate a Jacoco report:
    - **For combined coverage:** `./gradlew :rootCoverageReport`